 "We support a constitutional right to an education that should be a higher standard than just a legislative majority," Tallman said.

-Other opponents have said if such an amendment passes, arents, students and school districts will have no legal recourse for changing legislative funding levels to ensure their rights to an adequate education are met.
+Other opponents have said that if such an amendment passes that parents, students and school districts will have no legal recourse for changing legislative funding levels to ensure their rights to an adequate education are met.

 But Abrams said that wouldn't be true because legislators stand for election every two years in the Kansas House and four years in the Kansas Senate.
-If residents disagree with legislative spending priorities, voters can hold them accountable at the ballot box, he said.
+If residents disagree with legislative spending priorities then voters can hold them accountable at the ballot box, he said.